sergey-shandar/public/notes/dweb/digital-space.md

 - If the same DID can be used for different services.
 - If a service supports multiple DID algorithms.
-- If a service Service recognizes associated decentralized and centralized identities.
+- If a service recognizes associated decentralized and centralized identities.

 ## 4. Content Authorship